 Want to plunge into the heart of history?
 Head for Saint-Germain-en-Laye.
-Its château, located in the heart of the town just off the RER A, is a nugget well worth the detour.
+Its château, located in the heart of the town just off the RER A, awaits you for cultural visits.

 Built in the 12th century by King Louis VI le Gros, the Château de Saint-Germain-en-Laye was originally an elevated fortress, set up on a high site to protect it from attack.
 Saint-Germain became the favorite residence of King François I, who had the fortress transformed in Renaissance style.
 Today, this magnificent monument is home to the Musée d'Archéologie Nationale, housing masterpieces of Celtic and Gallo-Roman antiquity, as well as artefacts from the Paleolithic to the early Middle Ages.